pcfreak30/skyd/changelog/items/other/sector-download-stats.md

-- Add base - and fanout sector download stats to the '/skynet/stats' endpoint
+- Add base sector and fanout sector download stats to the '/skynet/stats' endpoint